Super-Protocol/docs/testnet/CLI/Guides/tii-execution.md

 slug: "/cli/guides/confidential-execution"
 ---

-You probably know that you can run your own solutions on the Super Protocol network.
-If not, head over to the [Execution of python script](/testnet/cli/guides/python-script) guide that explains how to prepare custom solutions and data.
+You might already be aware that you can run your custom solutions on the Super Protocol network.
+If not, check out the [Execution of python script](/testnet/cli/guides/python-script) guide, which explains how to prepare custom solutions and data.

-This article will elaborate further on the `solution` concept.
+This article delves deeper into the `solution` concept.

-To make sure, that the source code is unmodified and is executed in secure environment, a TII file is generated.
-For example, it is performed when the `workflows create` command is run with solution file passed as `--solution` option.
-This way the TII is generated in runtime and encrypted, so it cannot be accessed even by the workflow creator.
+To guarantee that the source code remains unaltered and executes in a secure environment, a TII file is generated.
+For instance, this occurs when the `workflows create` command runs with the solution file passed using the `--solution` option.
+This process generates the TII at runtime and encrypts it, ensuring it remains inaccessible even to the workflow creator.

 :::note
 To learn more about TII and its execution, refer to our [whitepaper](/whitepaper/tee-provider#passing-parameters-to-the-loader)
 :::

-In some cases, you might want to generate a TII and have a full access to it.
-For example, to be able to share your solution with others but without revealing your source code.
-Remote storage resource is not an option as it gives read access to the original file, while the TII is encrypted by a hardware key and can only be decrypted in TEE area.
+In certain situations, you may want to generate a TII and maintain full control over it.
+For example, to be able to share your solution with others without disclosing your source code.
+Using a remote storage resource isn't viable since it allows read access to the original file, while the TII is encrypted with a hardware key and can only be decrypted in the TEE area.

-To generate a TII you need to have your solution [prepared](/testnet/cli/commands/solutions/prepare) and [uploaded](/testnet/cli/commands/files/upload) to remote storage.
-Note, that a generated `metadata.json` file plays crucial role, as it contains hash and mrenclave which verify the authenticity of the source.
+To generate a TII, your solution must be [prepared](/testnet/cli/commands/solutions/prepare) and [uploaded](/testnet/cli/commands/files/upload) to remote storage.
+Keep in mind that the generated `metadata.json` file is crucial, as it contains a hash and an mrenclave, which verify the source's authenticity.

-This example continues the [Execution of python script](/testnet/cli/guides/python-script) guide.
-When you are all set, run a command:
+This example builds upon the [Execution of python script](/testnet/cli/guides/python-script) guide.
+Once you're ready, execute a command:

 ```
 spctl tii generate --offer 1 --output ./solution-tii.json ./solution.json
 ```

-It will generate a `solution-tii.json` file, which is encrypted with the public key of Compute offer with ID 1.
-The public key is retrieved from blockchain.
-From now on, `solution-tii.json` can only be run on Compute offer 1, as no other providers are able to decrypt it.
-Let's execute newly created TII on Super Protocol:
+This command generates a `solution-tii.json` file encrypted with the public key of Compute offer with ID 1.
+The public key is retrieved from the blockchain.
+From this point forward, `solution-tii.json` can only run on Compute offer 1, as other providers cannot decrypt it.
+Now, let's execute the newly created TII on the Super Protocol:

 ```
 spctl workflows create --tee 1 --storage 13 --solution 3 \
 --solution ./solution-tii.json --data input-1.json --data input-2.json
 ```

-You can now securely share your `./solution-tii.json` so that other people can run the solution with own data.
+You can securely share your `./solution-tii.json` file, allowing others to run the solution with their own data.